KannonZenetism/zenetism-field-physics/the-zenetist-canon/ethical-praxis/veganism-ahimsa-and-the-tragedy-of-embodied-hunger.md

 The centropic question is whether the killing is necessary.

-Where it is not necessary, slaughter remains an act of domination over another being's life for the sake of appetite, habit, profit, or tradition.
+Where it is not necessary, slaughter remains a coercive violation of another being's life for the sake of appetite, habit, profit, or tradition.

 ---